Jeremyxjl/iDeepB/README.md

+# iDeepB

-# iDeepB: Base-resolution binding profile prediction of proteins on RNAs with deep learning
+iDeepB: Base-resolution binding profile prediction of proteins on RNAs with deep learning

 ## Dependency
 The detailed versions of the dependencies required by iDeepB can be found in the environment.yml file.